What Causes Undercut in Welding & How Do You Prevent It?

 Electrode Angle

-Your work angle is crucial in determining whether the weld will be defect-free or not.
-This holds true for undercutting as well.
+Your work angle is crucial in determining whether the weld will be defect-free.
+This fact holds for undercutting, as well.

 Wrong Electrode Size